 It wasn't until April 17th and 18th, 1939 in Ottawa, that the Dominion Council of Canadian Fur Breeders was finally and legally formed with J. E. Crawford of Fort William, Ontario as Chairman and J. R. Gregoire of St. Hyacinthe, Quebec as Vice Chairman.
 Both these men were fox ranchers.

-While history is principally a recital of facts we feel it is only fair, to the well intentioned people who put their time, money and faith into an organization that failed to survive, to discuss its problems.
+While history is principally a recital of facts we feel it is only fair, to the well-intentioned people who put their time, money and faith into an organization that failed to survive, to discuss its problems.
 The main problem was easy to identify - that wrecker of most enterprises - the lack of money.
-The grass roots support that would have provided an annual cash flow required long time organization and cultivation.
+The grassroots support that would have provided an annual cash flow required long time organization and cultivation.
 There were plenty of people who recognized this fact, but the impatient few didn't wait.
-The delegates to the Royal Winter Fair organizational meeting in November 1938 were mostly fox ranchers and non ranchers associated with the fur business.
-They paid their own expenses as did the provincial representatives and officers in succeeding years as the treasury usually was inadequate.
+The delegates to the Royal Winter Fair organizational meeting in November 1938 were mostly fox ranchers and non-ranchers associated with the fur business.
+They paid their expenses as did the provincial representatives and officers in succeeding years as the treasury usually was inadequate.

 "Would it be a wise move, following the organizing of the provinces, to turn the Council into a national mink association?
 We know this suggestion will not meet with approval in some quarters, but it is worthy of thought.

 "There is now and will be in the future, ample scope for a national body to deal with mink matters.
-Such an organization could be doing a great deal now to meet moves of major concern that are imminent.
+Such an organization could be doing a great deal now to meet imminent moves of major concern.
 A national body could readily spend several days of each session exploring and planning for the future of the 'mink industry.

 The formation of the Canadian Mutation Mink Breeders Association was announced in the May 1944 issue of the Canadian Silver Fox & Fur, "Ranchers in the Thunder Bay district played host to some forty interested mink men who journeyed to Fort William last April 14th and 15th, to discuss and form a mutation mink breeders organization.
 The meeting was called by the mink committee of the Dominion Council of Canadian Fur Breeders under the Chairmanship of H. C. Brown.

-"Following Mr. Bock's remarks, discussion was held on just what form the Canadian group should take, and whether or not it should be allied with the Dominion Council.
-Mr. Brown outlined several alternatives.
+"Following Mr Bock's remarks, a discussion was held on just what form the Canadian group should take, and whether or not it should be allied with the Dominion Council.
+Mr Brown outlined several alternatives.
 It was finally decided the group would affiliate with the Dominion Council, and a Board of Directors was elected and officers named.
-These are President D. S. Pallen, New Westminster, B.C.; Vice President, H. C. Brown, Toronto, Ontario; Secretary Treasurer C. D. Lang, Winnipeg, Manitoba.
-Directors - P. V. Noble, Shallow Lake, Ontario; J. E. Con-nolly, Bathurst, New Brunswick; Dr. J. E. Laforest, Quebec City, Quebec; J. K. Aylwin, North Kildonan, Manitoba; H. J. Montgomery, Edmonton, Alberta and F. C. Armstrong, Moose Jaw, Saskatchewan.
+These are President D. S. Pallen, New Westminster, B.C.; Vice President, H. C. Brown, Toronto, Ontario; Secretary-Treasurer C. D. Lang, Winnipeg, Manitoba.
+Directors - P. V. Noble, Shallow Lake, Ontario; J. E. Connolly, Bathurst, New Brunswick; Dr J. E. Laforest, Quebec City, Quebec; J. K. Aylwin, North Kildonan, Manitoba; H. J. Montgomery, Edmonton, Alberta and F. C. Armstrong, Moose Jaw, Saskatchewan.

-"The president's report was brief and Mr. Martin touched upon a few points which he felt should be discussed later in the meeting.
+"The president's report was brief and Mr Martin touched upon a few points which he felt should be discussed later in the meeting.
 In referring to the Constitution, dealing with the aims of the Association, he pointed out that perhaps the most important feature was to see that all Canadian mutation mink pelts are marketed properly, so that the greatest returns may be secured.
-He mentioned a breakdown of advertising and promotion costs of selling the 1945 crop of mutation skins - silver blur were 7.9%, blu frost 12.8%, Royal Kohinoor 10% and Pastels 11%.
-The variation in costs were due mainly to some of the types offered being in small num-bers.
+He mentioned a breakdown of advertising and promotion costs of selling the 1945 crop of mutation skins - silver blu was 7.9%, blu frost 12.8%, Royal Kohinoor 10% and Pastels 11%.
+The variation in costs was due mainly to some of the types offered to be in small numbers.
 The figures given include the 5% charge levied by the auction houses.
-Some 5,000 mutation skins from Canada last year were sold for an average of $80 a piece.
+Some 5,000 mutation skins from Canada last year were sold for an average of $80 apiece.

 "Secretary presented the Financial Report.
 It showed a balance on hand of $2,281.43 as of May 1st, 1946.